pwsmith/minima/_posts/2019-08-25-what-I-wish-I-knew-when-starting-my-PhD.md

 This can be tricky in the beginning but qiuckly becomes easier.
 To do this, you need a good text editor, which allows you to enter unicode characters.[^unicode] Emacs does this natively with the sequnce `ctrl+x 8 RET`.
-With both Atom and Sublime, you can download the excellent package ([Atom](https://atom.io/packages/character-table)) ([Sublime](https://packagecontrol.io/packages/Character%20Table)), which allows you to search by either unicode combination or by character name:
+With both Atom and Sublime, you can download the excellent package Character Table ([Atom](https://atom.io/packages/character-table)) ([Sublime](https://packagecontrol.io/packages/Character%20Table)), which allows you to search by either unicode combination or by character name:

 ![unicode search in atom](/assets/images/unicode_search.png)